StephenDataStax/dsbank-coreandsearch/searchdemo.md

 Betty is looking for locations of interest.

 1. Under the Map Facets (Discover) tab, a list of locations of interest will appear, grouped by number.
-Explain Betty is searching for a bank.
-Scroll to bank in the facting list.
-Pick one of the locations of interest from the list and the locations will appear on the map with geospatial search.
+Explain Betty is searching for an ATM.
+Scroll to Banking and Credit Union section in the facting list.
+Pick ATM from the list and the locations will appear on the map with geospatial search.